Coming Soon đ At the beginning of April, youâll be

 I see that Mike does well in Speech Class.
 He has his communication skills down pat.

-Robert Nowall Premium Member about 2 years ago
+Robert Nowall Premium Member over 2 years ago

 A future reporter and novelist.